Skip to main content

 The lifestyle choices of the modern world, particularly diets high in processed carbohydrates and omega-6 fatty acids and low in fiber, coupled with a sedentary existence, create a perfect storm for developing chronic, low-grade systemic inflammation and insulin resistance.
 These two conditions are biochemically intertwined and create a cascade of effects that directly impact the efficacy of hormonal therapies.

-Chronic inflammation, characterized by elevated levels of cytokines like Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), contributes directly to by interfering with insulin receptor signaling pathways.
+Chronic inflammation, characterized by elevated levels of cytokines like Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), contributes directly to insulin resistance by interfering with insulin receptor signaling pathways.
 This forces the pancreas to secrete even more insulin to manage blood glucose, exacerbating the state of hyperinsulinemia.
 This elevated insulin, as noted, directly suppresses SHBG production in the liver.

 This creates a complex clinical picture for a patient on TRT.
 The low SHBG resulting from this metabolic state would theoretically increase free testosterone.
 However, the same inflammatory and hyperinsulinemic environment has other, more detrimental effects.
 It dramatically increases the activity of the aromatase enzyme, particularly in visceral adipose tissue.